 The current Beacon code is nebulous in its definition of what constitutes a temporary sign as well as in the length of time one can be hung.
 The revised law would distinguish more clearly between prohibited signs and ones that could be placed in certain zoning districts.

 The council discussed the proposal briefly during its June 11 meeting, although members Amber Grant and Jodi McCredo objected, saying the council had more important issues to address, such as its ongoing zoning review.
 “I don’t know why we’re talking about this before those things,” Grant said.

 Ward-Willis responded that “you have a sign ordinance that is unconstitutional and has problems with it.
 How you want to address it is certainly up to you.”Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.